Fast Radio Bursts in the Era of the Vera C. Rubin Observatory's Legacy Survey of Space and Time: Parameter estimation with photo-z

 \subsection{Monte Carlo simulation of photometric redshifts}

 To model errors in photometric redshift, we assume Gaussian errors with a standard deviation, $\sigma_z$, of $0.035$, as per the kNN algorithm\textsuperscript{\ref{footnote}}.
 We also consider the fraction of visible hosts using $m_r^{\rm lim}= 24.7$ from Figure~\ref{fig:fractions}.
-These effects were implemented into the simulation of ASKAP's coherent (`CRACO') observation mode from \citet{CRACO} for 900\,MHz observations to produce modified joint detection probabilities of redshift and dispersion measure, $p(z,{\rm DM})$.
+These effects were implemented into the simulation of ASKAP's coherent (`CRACO') observation mode from \citet{CRACO} for 900\,MHz observations described in \S\,\ref{sec:simulations} to produce modified joint detection probabilities of redshift and dispersion measure, $p(z,{\rm DM})$ (the redshift distributions shown in Figure~\ref{fig:zdists} are simply these joint $p(z,{\rm DM})$ distributions, summed over the DM axis).
 A FRB survey of 100 FRBs was generated through Monte Carlo sampling of $p(z,{\rm DM})$, both with and without errors from photo-z estimation, and with and without limiting to the observable $m_r^{\rm lim}$.
+This Monte Carlo procedure was first used to estimate the sensitivity of the derived value of $H_0$ to CRACO by \citet{2022MNRAS.516.4862J}.
 Examples of these grids for the unmodified case, and including both $\sigma_z$ and $m_r^{\rm lim}=24.7$, are given in Figure~\ref{fig:MC}.
-We have also repeated the exercise for MeerTRAP coherent mode, using $m_r^{\rm lim} = 27.5$ --- these examples are shown in Figure~\ref{fig:MC2}.
+We have also repeated the exercise for MeerTRAP coherent mode, again using the parameters described in \S\,\ref{sec:simulations}, using $m_r^{\rm lim} = 27.5$ --- these examples are shown in Figure~\ref{fig:MC2}.

-We test the sensitivity of $H_0$ estimation to these photometric adjustments by generating zDM grids for a range of $H_{0}$ values, and evaluating the likelihood of each fake survey to the resulting predicted z--DM distribution.
+We test the sensitivity of $H_0$ estimation to these photometric adjustments by generating zDM grids for $H_{0}$ in 91 uniformly spaced increments between 60 and 90\,km\,s$^{-1}$\,Mpc$^{-1}$, and evaluating the likelihood of each fake survey to the resulting predicted z--DM distribution.
+The likelihood contains terms giving the probability for the total number of FRBs observed compared to expectations, their positions in z--DM space, and the ratio of signal-to-noise to threshold signal-to-noise given that position in the z--DM grid --- they are calculated according to \citet{james_zdm_2022}.
+Exactly the same Monte Carlo sample was used for all likelihood scans, except for the FRBs removed due to the simulated magnitude limit, so that Monte Carlo variation did not impact the relative precision of $H_0$ estimation.
 The resulting likelihoods for all combinations of including/excluding $\sigma_z$ and $m_r^{\rm lim}$ effects are given in Figure~\ref{fig:H0}, in the case of CRACO.
 We characterise the sensitivity to $H_{0}$ via the full-width half-max of the likelihood function, which is given in Table~\ref{tab:H0}.
 We note that the accuracy of the measurements are determined by the random sampling of FRBs, and are correlated between all four simulations for the one instrument (CRACO or MeerTRAP), since exactly the same FRB sample was used.

 Our results show that our simulated photo-z error of $\sigma_z=0.035$ will have little impact on cosmological parameter estimation.
 This should not be surprising, given that the $p({\rm DM}|z)$ distribution has a spread of ${\mathcal O}\sim100$\,\pccc, which corresponds to an uncertainty of approximately $\pm 0.1$\,z given the slope of the Macquart (z--DM) relation \citep{Macquart2020}.
 Hence, an error of $0.035$\,z, added in quadrature, would naively be expected to reduce sensitivity by ${\mathcal O}\sim 6$\% --- very close to the 6.8\% and 3.3\% increases we find for ASKAP/CRACO and MeerTRAP coherent.
 The effect for MeerTRAP is lower because, due to fluctuations in the cosmological DM, intrinsic variation in the Macquart relation increases with redshift, and this reduces the relative importance of redshift errors.
 We caution that our results do not include major outliers in photo-zs, which we implicitly assume can be removed by quality cuts.
 Furthermore, as noted in the Introduction, FRB hosts are not a fully representative sample of field galaxies, so that photo-z estimation for the subcategory of FRB hosts may differ.